Thomas Annunziata

 Thomas C. Annunziata (born June 14, 2005) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series driving the No. TBA Toyota Camry for Nitro Motorsports.
-He has previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
+He competes full-time in the ARCA Menards Series, driving the No. 70 Toyota Camry for Nitro Motorsports and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
+He has previously competed in the NASCAR O'Reilly Auto Parts Series.

+Annunziata is the 2026 ARCA Menards Series champion.

 Racing career

 Early career

 Annunziata began his racing career in karting, where he raced in series such as the SKUSA, USPKS, and Rok Series, and won three national karting championships before transitioning to cars in 2022.

 In 2022, Annunziata raced in the SCCA Spec Miata Class as well as the Mazda Motorsports Spec MX5 Challenge Series and won the two Spec MX5 Championships in his rookie year, which helped him gain a scholarship to the Mazda Motorsports Scholarship Program.

 Trans Am Series

 In 2023, Annunziata competed in the Trans Am Series, driving the No. 90 Ford Mustang for Nitro Motorsports, finishing ninth in the final points standings with a win at the final race of the year at the Circuit of the Americas.
 It was also during this year that he competed in four races in the Carolina Pro Late Model Series, winning two races at Orange County Speedway and Tri-County Speedway.
 A month after the Trans Am season ended, it was announced that Annunziata would return to Nitro Motorsports in 2024, this time running the full schedule.